-The House of Gübelin is a jewellery dynasty spanning six generations, whose creations are rooted in the art of gemmology and the intrinsic beauty behind gemstones.
-While many fine jewellery houses create incredible jewels, few have such focus on the importance of the gemstones themselves - making Gübelin stand out among the rest.
-This month the Swiss Jewellery House has launched their new The Mystical Garden collection that celebrates the spectacular inner world of emeralds.
+The House of Gübelin is a jewelery dynasty, spanning six generations, whose creations are rooted in the art of gemmology and the intrinsic beauty behind gemstones.
+While many fine jewelery houses create incredible jewels, few have such focus on the importance of the gemstones themselves - making Gübelin stand out among the rest.
+This month the Swiss Jewelery House has its the new The Mystical Garden Collection that celebrates the spectacular inner world of emeralds.

 One of the images in the book was of thin films of liquid inside an emerald, which resembled a flower-like arrangement.
-Light bounced off the inclusions’ surface creating a complex mosaic of different shapes and colours.
-It was this magnificent sight captured by a photographer that got the attention of Gübelin designers, and which ‘laid the first stone’ to the creation of The Mystical Garden collection.
+Light bounced off the inclusions.
+It was this magnificent sight taken by a photographer that got the attention of Gübelin designers, and which was laid out first stone.

-Divided into Ancient Path and Ornaments of Flowers lines, the collection consists of pendants, rings and earrings with alluring emeralds, sapphires and rubies, all complemented by diamonds.
+Divided into Ancient Path and Ornaments of Flowers, the collection consists of pendants, rings and earrings with alluring emeralds, sapphires and rubies, all complemented by diamonds.
 The hero pieces - which include two pendants, two pairs of earrings and a solitaire ring - all feature stones from Colombia, which is accepted as the origin of the finest emeralds.
-The miniscule droplets of liquid which crystallise within the gemstones during their growth create a mosaic pattern that shaped the design of the Ornaments of Flowers pendant, featuring 2.84 ct Colombian emerald and earrings with two pear-shaped emeralds.
-A rectangular-looking inclusion is reflected in the Ancient Path earrings, which have been crafted in white gold with 1.94 ct and 1.76 ct step-cut emeralds from Colombia, as well as the pendant of matching design.
+The miniscule droplets of liquid which crystallize within the gemstones during their growth create a mosaic pattern that contains 2.84 ct Colombian emerald and earrings with two pear-shaped emeralds.
+A rectangular-looking inclusion is reflected in the Ancient Path-earrings, which have been crafted in white gold with 1.94 ct and 1.76 ct, step-cut emeralds from Colombia, as well as the pendant of matching design.